darwins-challenge/workshop/README.md

 resource also has some extra files, downloaded when the resource is build.
 In particular what is missing in this repository is the [book][].

+## Note: if you're using this package without an internet connection

+We've prepared a directory containing all cargo dependencies, which will come in handy if you're using this workshop package in a situation where internet connections are spotty or non-existent.

+To use this setup, set `CARGO_HOME` before proceeding:

+    export CARGO_HOME=$(pwd)/cargo_home

 ## Now what?
 You want to learn about genetic programming and found these files.
 Now what?
 First of all, make sure to read the [book][].
 It allows you to learn a little